sadPororo/UniPool-SV/README.md

   Follow the data preparation script, till you convert the VoxCeleb 2 audio format ```aac(.m4a)``` into ```.wav``` file.

-### 2. Data Preprocessing & Evaluation Split
+## 2. Data Preprocessing & Evaluation Split
 #### 2-1.
 VCTK CSTR Corpus
 * Preprocessing includes,
-    - Resample audio sources to meet 16K sample rate.
-    - Remove samples no.000 ~ no.024, where the same transcript is used for each number.
+    - drop samples no.000 ~ no.024, where the same transcript is used for each number.
+    - resampling audio sources to meet common sample rate.

-Split includes,
+* Split includes,
+    - aaaaa

 #### 2-2.
 LibriSpeech